survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 The size of the style has decreased noticeably.
 Instead of 1.32, you have roughly 7k now.
 The difference would be even more significant for more massive CSS frameworks.

+W> Tailwind includes PurgeCSS out of the box and it can be preferable to use that.
+See [Tailwind documentation](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) for more information.
+The example above is enough to illustrate the idea, and it works universally.

 {pagebreak}

 ### Critical Path Rendering